-After a fine classical education in the arts a graduate of the Institute of American Indian Arts in Santa Fe, New Mexico, and several years of study at the San Francisco Art Institute.
-Biss continued with a year of independent study in Europe.
-He maintained a studio in the countryside of the Netherlands, haunting the museums in his spare time.
-After a month of absorbing as much as possible of the French museums, he traveled south to Greece, where he settled for six months on the Isle of Corfu, where he painted until returning to the United States.
+After a fine classical education in the arts a graduate of the Institute of American Indian Arts in Santa Fe, New Mexico and several years of study at the San Francisco Art Institute, Biss continued with a year of independent study in Europe.
+He maintained a studio in the countryside of the Netherlands haunting the museums in his spare time.
+After a month of absorbing as much as possible of the French museums, he traveled south to Greece and settled for six months on the Isle of Corfu where he painted until returning to the United States.

-Biss was a descendant of Chief White Man Runshine, who was contracted by the U.S. government to track the Sioux for George General Custer.
+Biss was a descendant of Chief White Man Runs Him, who was contracted by the U.S. government to track the Sioux for General George A. Custer.
 He was raised by his grandmother on the Crow reservation in Montana.
 When Biss was 8, he was taken out of school after he came down with rheumatic fever.
 It was then that his father put him in his first adult painting class.

 Earl Biss, died in October of 1998 at the age of 51.
 He died painting.